-Largely driven by new methods of preservation and some suspect research, the early 1950s saw royal jelly being added to cosmetics.
-Beginning in Europe with firms such as Alexander de Markoff, Marie Earle, Richard Hudnut and Germain Monteil, the fad soon spread to America and beyond following behind other biological additives like hormones and chicken embryo extracts.
-Not everyone got involved in the trend.
-Helena Rubinstein apparently consulted Sir Edmund Hillary, noted mountain climber and apiarist, got a negative report and decided against the idea, remarking that “women are not bees.
+Orlane’s use of royal jelly was copied by other firms with French connections – such as Harriet Hubbard Ayer, Alexandra de Markoff, Marie Earle, Richard Hudnut, Lesquendieu (Tussy) and Germaine Monteil – and the idea soon spread to America and beyond, following on behind other biological additives like hormones and chicken embryo extracts.
+Not everyone got involved in the fad.
+Helena Rubinstein apparently consulted Sir Edmund Hillary – the noted mountain climber and apiarist – when she visited New Zealand, got a negative report and decided against the idea, remarking that “women are not bees.
 Bees are insects and women are human beings” (Perutz, 1970, p.
 62).
+However, this did not stop Rubinstein from selling it in her Beauty for Life Capsules, each of which contained 30 milligrams of royal jelly along with a range of vitamins.

-Originally thought to be pre-digested food, royal jelly, also known as bee milk, brood food or pap, was, by the 1950s, known to be the product of modified salivary glands of nurse bees.
+Originally thought to be pre-digested food, royal jelly – also known as bee milk, brood food or pap – was found to be the product of the salivary glands of nurse bees.
 It is fed to worker and drone larvae for the first few days of their life after which their diet is changed to pollen and honey.
 Queen bees on the other hand are fed royal jelly, and only royal jelly, for their entire life, both as larvae and as adults.
-Worker bees are sterile and only live for a few months whereas queen bees are fertile and live for several years.
-The reproductive and life extending properties of royal jelly on bees led some to speculate that it might have similar effect on humans.
+Worker bees are sterile and only live for a few months while queen bees are fertile and live for several years.
+The reproductive and life extending properties of royal jelly on queen bees led some to speculate about its effect on humans.

 THE QUEEN BEE